alrik11es/sPHPf/readme.md

 How to start building your own app?
 -----------------------------------
-To start an app simply copy "my_app" folder inside sPHPf wherever you want.
+To start an app simply copy "my_app" folder wherever you want to starting to build your brand new application.
 Then point the require to Loader in index.php

 ```php
 <?php